ClusterLLM: Large Language Models as a Guide for Text Clustering: Our

-\textbf{Overview of Our Approach.} {\model} is based on a pre-trained small embedder~\cite{wang2022text,INSTRUCTOR} (denoted as $f$) which usually represents sentences individually.
-In contrast, inspired by human cognitive ability, {\model} considers a pair or a triplet of sentences through prompting LLMs.
-Specifically, {\model} is a two-stage framework.
-In Section~\ref{sec:perspective} we first introduce triplet task to improve clustering quality with respect to user-specified perspectives, along with a sampling strategy that reduces the number of API queries.
-In Section~\ref{sec:granularity}, we introduce pairwise task that determines the cluster granularity based on pairs sampled with hierarchical clustering and predicted by LLMs.
-See Figure~\ref{fig:framework} for an overall framework.
+is based on a pre-trained small embedder~\cite{wang2022text,INSTRUCTOR} (denoted as $f$) which usually represents sentences individually.
+In contrast, inspired by human cognitive ability~\cite{nosofsky2011generalized}, {\model} considers a pair or a triplet of sentences through prompting LLMs that are trained to follow human instructions~\cite{ouyang2022training,OpenAI2023GPT4TR}.
+Specifically, {\model} is a two-stage framework (See Figure~\ref{fig:framework}).
+In Section~\ref{sec:perspective} we introduce Stage 1 that utilizes triplet task to improve clustering quality with respect to user-specified perspectives, along with a sampling strategy that reduces number of API queries.
+In Section~\ref{sec:granularity}, we introduce Stage 2 that leverages pairwise task to determine cluster granularity based on predictions from LLMs.